nor more than 20% of the customer monthly income

 Payday lending is legal in Oklahoma.

 In the state of Oklahoma, the maximum payday loan amount should not exceed $1,500.
 The loan can be given for the term from 60 days to 365 days.
 The interest should not exceed 17% monthly.
 Criminal actions are prohibited.

 Oklahoma had the same payday loan regulations for years.
 It can be called restrictive in a certain way, however, it didn’t stop lenders from charging ~390% APR.

 Oklahoma Payday Lending Statutes

-Before starting to offer payday loans in Oklahoma, every lending company should apply for the deferred deposit lender license which is given by the Administration of the Department of Consumer Credit.
-If a company wants to spread into new areas or establish a new office, it needs to get a new license for each place.
+Before starting to offer payday loans in Oklahoma, every lending company (from the 2020 year) should apply for the deferred deposit lender license which is given by the Administration of the Department of Consumer Credit, and pay $1,900 in fees for each storefront.

-Oklahoma Deferred Deposit Lending Act also requires that lenders should use the
+Oklahoma Small Lenders Act also requires that lenders should use the